 A reality of American higher education is that not all students are prepared for college-level courses when they begin their postsecondary careers.
 In order to help prepare students for college-level coursework, Benjamin Franklin Institute of Technology offers students the opportunity to take developmental courses during their first semester of study.
-These courses are offered through the College's Department of Academic Development (DAD).
-In order to compensate for tuition expended to take developmental courses, the College offers a special tuition grant for students that successfully complete the DAD program and continue to make satisfactory academic progress through their first semester in college-level courses.
+In order to compensate for tuition expended to take developmental courses, the college offers a special tuition grant for students that successfully complete their developmental courses and continue to make satisfactory academic progress through their first semester in college-level courses.
 The tuition-free Third Semester allows students to become college-ready without losing valuable time and incurring additional tuition costs.
-BFIT sees it as a reward for remaining committed to success as a student and it is a helpful tool for students to persist to graduation.
+BFIT sees it as a reward for remaining committed to success as a student, and it is a helpful tool for students to persist to graduation.